 The Board is composed of a majority of individuals who qualify as independent directors, as determined by the Board.
 The Nominating and Governance Committee, the Audit Committee and the Human Resources and Compensation Committee must be composed solely of independent directors (as determined by the Board).
-The chair of the Development Committee must also be independent.
-The independent Board and committee members meet together and separately from management during each regularly scheduled Board and committee meeting under the leadership of the Corporation’s Board Chair and committee chair as the case may be.
+The independent Board and committee members meet together and separately from management during each regularly scheduled Board and committee meeting under the leadership of the Corporation's Executive Chairman of the Board and committee chair as the case may be.

-In accordance with applicable law and RONA Corporation policies, each director is required to disclose to the Board any potential conflict of interest he or she may have regarding a matter before the Board or a committee thereof at the beginning of the applicable Board or committee meeting.
+In accordance with applicable law and RONA company policies, each director is required to disclose to the Board any potential conflict of interest he or she may have regarding a matter before the Board or a committee thereof at the beginning of the applicable Board or committee meeting.
 If considered appropriate, the Executive Chairman of the Board or the chair of a Board committee, as applicable, may invite the director to leave the room during any discussion concerning such matter.
-A director who is in a potential conflict of interest must not attend any part of the meeting during which the matter is discussed or participate in a vote on such matter.
+A director who is in a potential conflict of interest must not participate in a vote on such matter.

 The Board is responsible for the supervision of the management of the Corporation's business and affairs, with the objective of maximizing long-term corporate value.
 Although management conducts the day-to-day operations of the Corporation, the Board has a duty of stewardship and regularly assesses and monitors management's performance.
 The responsibilities of the Board are further detailed in its mandate.

-The Board has adopted formal mandates for the Audit Committee, the Nominating and Governance Committee, the Human Resources and Compensation Committee and the Development Committee.
+The Board has adopted formal mandates for the Audit Committee, the Nominating and Governance Committee and the Human Resources and Compensation Committee.
 These mandates describe the responsibilities of each committee.

-The Board has also adopted formal mandates for the Chairman of the Board and the chairs of each of the Board committees, as well for the President and Chief Executive Officer of the Corporation.
+The Board has also adopted formal mandates for the Executive Chairman of the Board and the chairs of each of the Board committees, as well for the President and Chief Executive Officer of the Corporation.